byi649/Design-Automation-Optimisation-for-Multi-Material-3D-Printing/Experimental_testing/readme.md

-This folder contains results, images and general data pertaining to the experimental testing side of the project.
+This folder contains a repository of experimental data results.

+Results are obtained using REW in .mdat formats.
+Selected results have been exported as .txt files and read-in from MATLAB scripts for plot generation.